Skip to Content

 On a hot day, the cool water is perfect!

 There’s nothing more refreshing than taking a dip in Lake Wanaka, especially on a hot summer’s day.
-With average water temperatures of 12.7°C (55°F,) it sure feels cold, so if you’re planning on going for a longer swim a wetsuit is definitely recommended.
+With average water temperatures of 12.7 °C (55 °F), it sure feels cold, so if you’re planning on going for a longer swim, I’d definitely recommend a wetsuit.
 I’ve been told by the locals to never use the dreaded ‘cold’ word when swimming here.
 You’ve been warned.

-Some other great swimming spots along the lake include Glendhu Bay – a 10-minute drive from Wanaka, or slightly further afield to Lake Hawea, a 15-minute drive away (more on that further on in this blog.)
+Some other great swimming spots along the lake include Glendhu Bay – a 10-minute drive from Wanaka, or slightly further afield to Lake Hawea, a 15-minute drive away (more on that later on in this blog).

-In my opinion, no matter the weather – a swim in Lake Wanaka is good for the soul.
+In my opinion, no matter the weather – a swim in Lake Wanaka is good for the soul!
+Definitely worth ticking off the list of amazing free things to do here.

 3. Visit the Wanaka Tree